 - Instructional feedback supports the task the learner is performing.

-To summarize, with Quality Control, you create the standards that make sense for the learners, their environment and the content.
+To summarize, when you implement quality control of online learning, you create the standards that make sense for the learners and their environment as well as the content.
 Then evaluate the online learning experiences against these criteria.